Sillybutts/PumpActionSkewer/README.md

 Full hardware list/BOM: LINK

-This blaster is compatible with TC/Caliburn rambases, as well as TCv3 plungers.
+This blaster is compatible with TCv3 rambases, as well as TCv3 plungers.

-This blaster uses

 ## Printing Info

 ## Misc.